Bernard Greenhouse

 Bernard Greenhouse (January 3, 1916 – May 13, 2011) was an American cellist and one of the founding members of the Beaux Arts Trio.

 Life and career

-Greenhouse was born in Newark, New Jersey.
+Greenhouse was born in Newark, New Jersey and began playing the cello at the age of eight.
 He started his professional studies with Felix Salmond at the Juilliard School when he was eighteen.
 After four years of study with Salmond, Greenhouse proceeded to move on to studies with Emanuel Feuermann, Diran Alexanian, and then became one of the very few long-term students of Pablo Casals, studying with him from 1946 to 1948.

 After finishing studies with Casals, Greenhouse went on to pursue a solo career for twelve years.
 He struggled with this however, as the cello was not a very popular solo instrument at the time.
 During this period, he encountered violinist Daniel Guilet, who invited Greenhouse in 1954 to play some Mozart piano trios with pianist Menahem Pressler.
 In 1955 they met in New York City, the first meeting of what was to become the Beaux Arts Trio.